Wishing you knew more about Aboriginal culture? Search no more.

 29% of Aboriginal Australians did not drink alcohol in the previous 12 months, almost double the rate of non-Aboriginal Australians.
 In fact, Aboriginal people are 1.4 times more likely to abstain from alcohol than non-Aboriginal people.

+About one in three Australians drink to risky levels regularly.
 More than 43% of 16- to 17-year-old Australians drink to "get drunk".
 36% of adults in New South Wales do the same.
 And 20% of them admit they can’t stop drinking once they started.

 No wonder that 80% of Australians believe the nation has a drinking problem.